dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

 Code samples for each experience are available at the repository.

 ## Conclusion
-Azure Search is a scalable and powerful search engine that takes away the infrastructure problem from our hands and provides us with an easy to use API and visual tooling in the Azure Portal.
+Azure Search is a scalable and powerful search engine that takes the infrastructure problem out of our hands and provides us with an easy-to-use API and visual tooling in the Azure Portal.
-Once more we can see how great services and technologies can be integrated to achieve a better user experience.
-Azure Search adds an almost limitless search feature on top of Auth0 and Azure DocumentDB that paired with ASP.NET Core yields a cross-platform and performant solution.
+Once again, we can see how great services and technologies can be integrated to achieve a better user experience.
+Azure Search adds an almost-limitless search feature on top of Auth0 and Azure DocumentDB that, paired with ASP.NET Core, yields a cross-platform and efficient solution.